Generic Name: clobetasol propionate

 Local adverse reactions including striae have also been reported with use of topical corticosteroids in pediatric patients.

-Clobetasol propionate Foam is a white thermolabile hydroethanolic aerosol foam containing the active ingredient, clobetasol propionate, USP, a synthetic corticosteroid, for topical use.
+Clobetasol propionate foam, 0.05%, is a white thermolabile hydroethanolic aerosol foam containing the active ingredient, clobetasol propionate, USP, a synthetic corticosteroid, for topical use.
 Clobetasol, an analog of prednisolone, has a high degree of glucocorticoid activity and a slight degree of mineralocorticoid activity.

 The following is the chemical structure:

-Clobetasol propionate is a white to cream-colored crystalline powder, practically insoluble in water.
+Clobetasol propionate is a white to almost white crystalline powder, practically insoluble in water.

-Each gram of Clobetasol propionate Foam contains 0.5 mg clobetasol propionate, USP.
-The foam also contains cetyl alcohol, citric acid, ethanol (60%), polysorbate 60, potassium citrate, propylene glycol, purified water, and stearyl alcohol pressurized with a hydrocarbon (propane/butane) propellant.
+Each gram of clobetasol propionate foam contains 0.5 mg clobetasol propionate, USP.
+The foam also contains cetyl alcohol, citric acid anhydrous, dehydrated alcohol (60%), polysorbate 60, potassium citrate, propylene glycol, purified water, and stearyl alcohol pressurized with a hydrocarbon (propane/butane) propellant.

 Mechanism of Action